 If you plan to visit the Rhine Falls, you can either use the “entry” Schloss Laufen (Site Dachsen/Zurich) or Schlössli Wörth (Site Neuhausen/Schaffhausen).

-There are some souvenir shops, cafes and an older castle – Schloss Lauren, where I had to walk down some stairs to get to a platform.
-So, if you are hungry or thirsty, you will not have to worry.
-Of course, everything comes with the typical price tag but you are also allowed to bring your own snacks and drinks.
+There are some souvenir shops and cafes. and an older castle – Schloss Laufen.
+If you are hungry or thirsty, you will not have to worry.
+Of course, everything comes with the typical price tag, but you can also bring your own snacks and drinks.

-The highlight is surely the view from the platform – this is why I suggest, paying the entrance fee.
+To get to the platform, you have to pass the castle.
+The highlight of the Rhine Falls is surely the platform’s view.
+This is why I suggest paying the entrance fee and using this entry.
 It is quite impressive because you get quite close to the waterfall.

 - No entrance fee

 - Parking fee (first 1 hour= 5€, each additional hour 2€)

 MY TIP: Park your car at the southern shores for free and get on the viewing platform before doing a stroll to the northern banks.